kubicaj/utilities/README.md

     .apply();
 ```

 This example show us reflection mapping with setting of prefixies of destination and source class.
-There you see sample of additional mapping with reflection
+There you see sample of additional mapping with reflection<br/>
 ```
   SimplePojoTestWithPrefixAndSuffix result = ReflectionMapperBuilder
     .createReflectionBuilder(